Don't Fetishize Your Notebook05 Jan 2017 | by Scott Nesbitt

 Some folks in that crowd take their obsession to extremes.
 They deeply ponder whether to buy a Moleskine, an Ecosystem, or a Leuchtturm.
 They demand that the pages be a certain thickness or made from acid-free paper.
 They obsess about the perfect size, the perfect thickness, the perfect dimensions of their notebooks.

 It sometimes feels like notebooks have moved from being mere tools to being objects to worship.
 I’ve met more than a couple of people who view their notebooks as objects that convey a certain status.
 They seem to believe that the so-called right notebook will drive their productivity to legendary levels.
+That the right notebook will send their creativity soaring.

 That’s all wishful thinking.